Teacher Resources

 In-Person Visits and Teaching Modules

 If you live in northeast Kansas, you can arrange an in-person visit from our educator who can engage your class with the following teaching modules.
 These modules are flexible and can tackle different grades depending on the learning goals.
 To arrange a visit please contact Andy Connolly at andrewco@ku.edu.
-We can also cover other geology topics if needed such as the geologic history of your area.
+We can also cover other geology topics if needed such as the geologic history of your area and aquifers.

 Rocks and Minerals-Observe rocks and minerals and learn how we can identify them using the streak test, scratch test, fluorescent lighting and more.
 Learn about the common rocks and minerals of Kansas and how they were formed.